Troubleshooting Hive ACID table replication policies

 • Hive external table replication policies replicate data and metadata of external tables.

 After creating a Hive external table replication policy, the “Bootstrap REPL LOAD is not allowed on Database: sourceDB as it is not empty.
 One or more tables/functions exist.” error appears.
-How do I resolve this issue?
+How to resolve this issue?

 This error appears if you create the Hive external table replication policy before you create the Hive ACID table external table policy.